circonus/product-docs/circonus3/visualizations/bar.md

 - The **Position** of the Y-axis (left or right for vertical charts, and top or bottom for horizontal charts).

-- **Mode** defaults to normal, but you can select silhouette, wiggle or percentage.
+- The **Mode** will default to normal, but you can select silhouette, wiggle or percentage.

 - **Scale type** scaling of the values (linear, log, or square root).

-- **Title** allows you to set the title of axis.
+- The **Title** allows you to set the title of an axis.
 If defaults to the metric name.

 - **Show Labels** allows you to hide axis labels.